-This is one of the most spectacular hans in all of Turkey.
-With its great portals, free-standing kiosk mosque, exterior towers, classical plan and other architectural features, this han is very reminiscent of the Sultan Hans of Aksaray and Kayseri.
+This is one of the most spectacular hans in Turkey.
+With its great portals, free-standing kiosk mosque, exterior towers, classical plan and other distinctive architectural features, this han is reminiscent of the Sultan Hans of Aksaray and Kayseri.
 However, it differs from the traditional classical covered section with courtyard plan in that it presents an unusual orientation.
-Like the Durağan, Zazadin and Kesikköprü hans, this han has an excentric (side) entrance (the two portal doors are not in the same axis as is generally the case for open courtyard and covered plan hans).
-The covered hall is to the left of the portal, not directly opposite it.
-It also possesses a fine example of a kiosk mescit in the center of the courtyard.
+Like the Durağan, Zazadin and Kesikköprü hans, this covered section of the han has an excentric (side) entrance.
+The two portal doors are not in the same axis, as is generally the case for the open courtyard and covered plan hans.
+The covered hall is to the left of the main portal, not directly opposite it.
+This han has a fine kiosk mescit in the center of the courtyard.

-There are six outer corner towers and seven towers of the sides for a total of 13, giving the han the appearance of a fortified castle.
-This han was badly damaged during fighting between the Karaman forces and a Turkish lord named Memreş, and two of the towers were destroyed.
+There are six outer corner towers and seven towers on the sides for a total of 13, which give the han the appearance of a fortified castle.
+This han was badly damaged during the fighting between the Karaman forces and a Turkish lord named Memreş, and two of the towers were destroyed.
 They were rebuilt at the beginning of the 14th century by Kerimeddin Gazan Han.

-The walls of the han are build of rubble bound with mortar, dressed with
+The walls of the han are built of rubble bound with mortar, dressed with

 by buttresses.
 There are slit windows on the upper level of the facade.

-This han received its name, the "Han of the dark mouth" probably because its main portal is so deep that it never admits sunlight.
+This han received its name, the "Han of the Dark Mouth" probably because its main portal and vestibule are so deep that they never admit sunlight.
 Indeed, it seems as if you are walking through a tunnel to reach the courtyard.

 Courtyard and mosque:

-The courtyard is entered through the portal on the north side, in whose west wall two fountains have been installed back to back.
+The courtyard is entered through the portal on the north side.
+Two fountains have been installed back to back on the west wall.

-The free-standing kiosk mosque, a particularly fine example of the type, is raised upon a four arches and is positioned in the middle of the courtyard.
+The free-standing kiosk mosque, a particularly fine example of the type, is raised up on four arches and is positioned in the middle of the courtyard.
 It is sparsely decorated on the outside.
-There is a double staircase of 6 steps on its eastern side which lead up to the muezzin's pedestal, and 10 steps up to the prayer room, which is decorated with stalactites and rosettes on its ceiling dome.
-The interior of the mescit is square in plan and measures 4 x 4m.
+There is a double staircase of 6 steps on the eastern side which leads up to the muezzin's pedestal, and an additional 10 steps lead up to the prayer room.
+The prayer room is decorated with stalactites and rosettes on the ceiling dome.
+The mosque is square in plan and measures 4 x 4m.
 It is believed that there was originally a fountain below.

-The courtyard is surrounded by colonnades and closed rooms which served as service rooms, lodging, and stables.
+The courtyard is surrounded by colonnades and closed rooms which served as service rooms, lodging spaces, and stables.
 The west part of the entrance and the west side have double porticos, while the southern side has an enfilade of single covered rooms.

 A set of stairs, located in the southeast corner of the courtyard, leads up to the roof and to a watchtower room.
-Roofs of hans were used for defense, offering strategic positions that give a advantageous view of the surroundings.
+Roofs of hans were used for defense, offering advantageous views of the surroundings.